UST-MICO/docs/tutorials/04-manage-an-application.rst

 ------------------------

 To deploy an application, use the :guilabel:`deploy` button below the application name.
-The actual deployment can take a few minutes depending on the services included in the application.
+The actual deployment can take a few minutes, depending on the services included in the application.

-Upon completion of the deployment you can see a list of ips under :guilabel:`Public IPs`.
+Upon completion of the deployment, you can see a list of ips under :guilabel:`Public IPs`.
 Each service has its own ip.